Feldman Neuropsychology

 Dr. Feldman received his Bachelor’s Degree in Psychology from New York University, his Masters and Doctoral Degrees in Psychology from Penn State University, and completed his doctoral internship in Pediatric Neuropsychology at the UCLA Semel Institute for Neuroscience and Human Behavior.
 Throughout his career, he has worked with a clinically, socioeconomically, and culturally diverse range of youth in residential treatment, partial hospitalization/intensive outpatient programs, hospital-based, and community mental health settings.

-Dr. Feldman utilizes an individualized and collaborative approach in the evaluation process, while also drawing from his experience providing evidence-based interventions such as Cognitive Behavioral Therapy (CBT), Parent Management Training (PMT), Parent-Child Interaction Therapy (PCIT).
+Dr. Feldman utilizes an individualized and collaborative approach in the evaluation process, while also drawing from his experience providing evidence-based interventions such as Cognitive Behavioral Therapy (CBT), Parent Management Training (PMT), and Parent-Child Interaction Therapy (PCIT).
 In doing so, he aims to help families develop a repertoire of practical skills and strategies that are consistent with each individual’s personal beliefs and lifestyle and can help maximize their strengths and mitigate day-to-day challenges.

 Services